dKvale/aermod/README.md

 ## Examples

 Let's create an AERMOD receptor file: `receptors.rou`.
-We can set the grid to have circles of receptors at every 5 meters from 5 to 100 meters from the center point.
+We'll set the grid to have circles of receptors at every 5 meters from 5 to 100 meters from the center point.

 ```r
 library(aermod)
 library(receptors)